 Check out this simple and cute paper tiger!
 Kids will love making it.
-Get the Free Paper Tiger Printable below and you will be able to make enough supplies for a group of 20 kids (or more!) with about 10 minutes of cutting.
+Get the Free Tiger Craft Printable below and you will be able to make enough supplies for a group of 20 kids (or more!) with about 10 minutes of cutting.

 Do you want more Zoo Animal fun?
 My Zoo Animal Activity Packet will entertain kids for hours.
 It includes 12 printable activities and 2 craft templates!

 Did you know that tigers are the largest cat species?
 Read more on Wikipedia.

 Here’s your Cute Paper Tiger supply list (This post contains affiliate links to the products mentioned.
 Read my disclosure policy for more information):

 - Free Tiger Craft Template <— Get it Here!

 - colored copy paper, colored cardstock, or construction paper

 Download the Free Tiger Craft Template.
 You will be stapling the templates to sheets of colored paper and cutting out shapes up to 10 at a time.

 Step 2: Staple and Cut Out the Tiger Shapes